 Pharmaceutical prices have gotten so exorbitant that the government is taking heed.
-President Trump has recently introduced the American Patent First program in hopes to combat the current state of the Pharmaceutical industry.
+During President Trump’s administration, he introduced the American Patients First program in hopes to combat the current state of the Pharmaceutical industry.

 “Excessively high drug prices, foreign freeloading and a system rigged to reward list price increases, are burdening the American people.” – Donald J Trump

 According to the Organization for Economic Co-operation and Development (OECD), the United States has the highest per-capita pharmaceutical spending.
 These high prices are due to factors such as drug companies unfairly maintaining monopolies by keeping lower drug cost out of the market and the lack of transparency in drug pricing benefits special interest.
 Find out more about Pharmaceutical Cost Influencers.